nessdocs/fCC-Responsive-Web-Design/README.md

 ### Technical Documentation Page

 Just a short technical doc about watercolor pigment properties.
+Has a responsive design that changes based on screen size.

 [View in Browser](https://nessdocs.github.io/fCC-Responsive-Web-Design/Technical-Documentation-Page/index.html)